 After 18 months the client will be required to make a $10 per day contribution towards their Daily Living Expenses, which will be deducted from the Basic Daily Fee amount paid by the TAC.

-Aged Care Funding Instrument (ACFI) Subsidy.
-The TAC must be provided with a copy of the ACFI letter from the DoSS sent to the RAC facility setting out the fee subsidies applicable to the client.
-It is the RAC facility's responsibility to contact the DoSS to have the subsidies reviewed if it does not agree with them.
-Whilst awaiting ACFI rating for new residents the RAC provider may charge the interim ACFI default rate, at the rate determined by the Department of Health.
-The TAC will provide back payment to the facility for the shortfall once the correct ACFI subsidy rate has been established.
-Alternatively, a RAC provider can wait for the ACFI level determination and invoice the TAC for back payment of this amount.
+Australian National - Aged care Classification (AN-ACC) subsidy.
+The TAC must be provided with a copy of the AN-ACC letter from the DoH or Services Australia sent to the RAC facility setting out the fee subsidies applicable to the client.
+It is the RAC facility's responsibility to contact the DoH to have the subsidies reviewed if it does not agree with them.
+Whilst awaiting AN-ACC rating for new residents the RAC provider may charge the TAC the interim or AN-ACC default rate, determined by the DoH.
+The TAC will provide back payment to the facility for the shortfall once the correct AN-ACC subsidy rate has been established.
+Alternatively, a RAC provider can wait for the AN-ACC level determination and invoice the TAC for back payment.